cloudverve/my-sites-sort-filter/readme.txt

 == Frequently Asked Questions ==
 **Can I change the number of sites that triggers the filter search input to appear?**

-Yes, you can define the following constant in wp-config.php: `define( \'MSSF_MINIMUM_SITES\', 5 );` (replacing 5 with the number of your choice.
-I made it a PHP constant because I didn\'t think it was worth creating an entire settings page for.
+Simply download, install and activate.
+Once activated, it automatically sorts sites and adds a filter search input.
+No configuration needed.
+To change this, you can define the following constant in wp-config.php: <code>define( 'MSSF_MINIMUM_SITES', 5 );</code> (replacing 5 with the number of your choice).

 == Screenshots ==
-1. Sorted Site List with Filter Input
+1. Sorted My Site List with Filter Input
+2. Filter-as-you-type Example
+3. Ectoplasm Theme
+4. Example with Dark Mode

 == Changelog ==

-**2019/09/15**
+= 1.0.0 =
 * Initial release

 == Upgrade Notice ==